 The Bottom Line

-As you can see, there is a lot that goes into calculating and reporting on social security, medicare, and federal income taxes for both you as an employer and your employees.
+As you can see, there is a lot that goes into calculating and reporting on Social Security, Medicare, and federal income taxes for both you as an employer and your employees.
 While it might seem manageable to do this by hand if you’ve just got just a few employees, I don’t recommend that you do.
-Instead, you should let a payroll software like Gusto take care of this for you.

-Gusto can handle end to end payroll which not only includes calculating payroll checks but also computing payroll tax liabilities like medicare and social security and completing payroll tax forms like FICA and Form 941.
-You can even file & pay your taxes electronically from within the software!
+Instead, Gusto can handle end to end payroll, which not only includes calculating payroll checks but also automatically computing employer FICA taxes and filing Form 941.
+You can even file & pay your taxes electronically from within the software.